drasticactions/FishyFlip/README.md

 // This is a pattern match object which can either be the "Success" object,
 // or an "Error" object.
 The "Error" object will always be the type of "Error" and always be from the Bluesky API.
-// This would be where you would handle things like authentication errors and the like.
+// This would be where you would handle things like authentication errors and the like. listRecords.Switch(
-// You can get around this by using `.AsT0` to ignore the error object, but I would handle it where possible. listRecords.Switch(
     success => {
         foreach(var post in success!.Records)